2022 – Saturday 16 April & Sunday, 17 April

 Competitors can enter the competition in any of the archery divisions recognised by Archery Australia, and a separate team event is run concurrently.
 Teams can be formed by any three competitors, however they must enter the competition as an individual, and the team must consist of an archer from each of the Compound, Recurve and Barebow / Longbow disciplines.
 Team placings are determined by the combined score of all three archers over both days.

-2020 will be the return of the Western Dragon for the eleventh time with participation continuing to increase each year.
+After an enforced interruption of two years due to the Covid pandemic the competition is scheduled to return in 2022 with the shooting to take place on the Easter weekend.
 The aim of conducting this event is to promote participation in the field discipline of archery in a setting that is unique on each occasion and provides an element of difficulty.
 Additionally, Bowmen of Melville hope to foster social interaction within the archery community in a relaxed atmosphere between the separate shooting days.
 Whilst proving challenging, the sense of accomplishment in completing the course over the two days of shooting far outweighs the aching muscles experienced by most competitors.
 The venue provides an experience for archers seldom encountered at other field tournaments due to the ability to create a different course each year, and including variations to target placement and arrangement that require concentration on the part of the archer.